 4. Conclusions

 The new methodology presented has been developed to implement a lubricated bearing model within a flexible system level model.
 The model implicitly includes the lubricant film at the roller–race contact within the bearing; this is something that has not, to the authors’ knowledge, been reported previously in the open literature.
-Simulations have been performed up to 21 000 rpm with realistic excitation forces from a first stage reduction gear pair and electric motor.
-The conjunction level and system level results have been analysed to compare the lubricated and conventional dry-bearing modelling techniques in a FMBD environment.
+Simulations have been performed up to 21,000 rpm with realistic excitation forces from a first stage reduction gear pair and electric motor.
+The conjunction level and system level results have been analysed to compare the lubricated and conventional dry-bearing modelling techniques in a flexible multi-body dynamic (FMBD) environment.

 Results show that the film thickness reaches 4.15 µm at 21,000 rpm.
 This leads to 9.6 times greater contact forces and hence 24.9% greater contact stiffness between the dry and lubricated models due to the lubricant entrainment and non-linear Hertzian force–deflection relationship.
 The contribution of all the rolling elements leads to the lubricated model having a 16.6% greater maximum total bearing stiffness at 21,000 rpm than the dry model.
 Moreover, this stiffness is shown to increase with speed due to the film thickness increasing with the entrainment velocity; this is something that dry models do not account for.